TEAMMATES/teammates/devdocs/settingUp.md

     QUnit is a JavaScript unit test suite.
 * **Blanket.js** [version 1.2.1]
     Blanket.js is a JavaScript code coverage library.
-* **NekoHtml** [version 1.9.22]
-    NekoHTML is a simple HTML scanner and tag balancer that enables application programmers to parse HTML documents and access the information using standard XML interfaces.
-    NekoHTML is included in the Selenium libraries.
-    Usage: During UI testing, for doing a logical comparison of the pages generated against expected pages.
 * **HttpUnit** [version 1.7]
     We use the ServletUnit component of HttpUnit to create HttpServletUnit objects used for testing.